2016 NFL season: Postseason

 The 2016 playoffs began on the weekend of January 7–8, 2017 with the Wild Card playoff round.
 The four winners of these playoff games visited the top two seeded teams in each conference in the Divisional round games, which were played on the weekend of January 14–15, 2017.
-The winners of those games advanced to the Conference championship games, which will be held on January 22, 2017.
-The 2017 Pro Bowl was held at the recently renovated Camping World Stadium (the former Citrus Bowl stadium) in Orlando, Florida on January 29, 2017 and aired on ESPN.
-Super Bowl LI was held on February 5, 2017 at NRG Stadium in Houston on Fox.
+The winners of those games advanced to the Conference championship games, which were held on January 22, 2017.
+The 2017 Pro Bowl was held at the recently renovated Camping World Stadium (the former Citrus Bowl stadium) in Orlando, Florida on January 29, 2017, and aired on ESPN.
+Super Bowl LI was held on February 5, 2017, at NRG Stadium in Houston on Fox.